vikreinok/spring-boot-performance/README.md

 ###
-A project to demonstrate performance difference between different types of autowiring concepts
+A project to demonstrate different types of dependency injection concepts to improve the design of a Spring Boot application.
+Also, it compares the performance of different types of dependency injection.

+1. Simple Dependency Injection
+2. Local BeanFactory implementation
+3. AOP approach
+4. Making beans scope prototype

 ## How to run